 Before you start a drawing, take a little time to envision the finished artwork.
 Think about how you want it to look, and how you plan to achieve that result.
 The size of the drawing is important, so is the orientation.
 Think about proportions, too.
 Would a panorama format make a better landscape than a more square format?
 What about a circle or oval shape?

 Whatever method you use, your goal should be creating a piece that’s not only beautifully rendered, but unique in other ways, as well.
 Those details will not only make your work stand out and be more marketable, but they’ll also make creating it more fun.

 Don’t rush through a project.
 Instead, pay attention to your strokes, shading, and detailing.
 Every stroke should contribute to the overall progress of the piece.
 If you find yourself getting lazy or careless, stop!
 Take a break.
 You will not regret it!

-Then, when you think a drawing is finished, give it one more hour or one more day.
+Then, when you think a drawing is finished, give it one more hour. . . or even one more day.
 Even if your drawing looked pretty good before that extra time, you may still be surprised at how much better it looks after you’ve put in the extra time.

 5. Sell only your best drawings

 When you get ready to sell, sell only your best work.
 That ensures you build a good reputation among buyers and potential buyers.
-Use good, clear images and provide all the necessary details (size, medium, paper type, etc) so buyers know what you’re selling.
+When you list your artwork online, use good, clear images and provide all the necessary details (size, medium, paper type, etc) so buyers know exactly what you’re selling.